kevin-j-m/kjm-blog/content/posts/searching-for-a-reason.md

 With a specific error that I'm looking to fix, there's one thing I almost always do first.
 I __copy and paste the error__ into a search engine.
 This is a high-leverage, low-effort move.
 It's unlikely you're the only person to have encountered this issue before.
 It requires validating that what you find are people experiencing the same problem.
 You must also determine for yourself if their solution works for you.
 However, it is still a go-to first step for me.

 That may not be a great approach if the error is fairly generic.
 It may not yield results if a lot of the error message is about code specific to your application.
-In that case, I review the error message, and consider the context where it arived.
+In that case, I review the error message, and consider the context where it arrived.
 Search the README of the framework, dependency, or tool you're working with.
 Visit open and closed issues.
 Search their documentation.
 Find their forums.
 Use log messages to add to your search criteria.

 You may conduct a thorough search using all these avenues and still not have an answer.
 You might start feeling frustrated, or angry.
 You might be doubting your abilities.
 When that creeps in, the most important thing I can recommend is that you stop.